Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Characters/List/Varteford_Tom.md

 ---
 **Tom Varteford** (his full name being Tom Varteford Abrahk Elarik Pheren Anethor) was baedoorian adventurer, poet, activist and the only Baedoor ruler from [Varteford family](/Loreum/Topics/Characters/Families/Varteford.md).
-Born in Baedoor, in 947 OE, he became the king of Baedoor Empire in 994 OE, spending most of this time solving tense political situation and letting the Empire's defeat in war be less dramatic.
+Born in [Baedoor City](/Loreum/Topics/Geography/Baedoor_Continent/Baedoor/Cities/Baedoor.md), in 947 OE, he became the king of Baedoor Empire in 994 OE, spending most of this time solving tense political situation and letting the Empire's defeat in war be less dramatic.
 He died in his sleep in 1024 OE, in his home in the same city.

 - History